pivotal/docs-tap/cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md

 application source.
 The local path may be a directory, a JAR, a ZIP, or a WAR file.
 Java/Spring Boot compiled binaries are also supported.
 This flag must be used with `--source-image` flag.

-**Note** If Java/Spring compiled binary is passed instead of source code, the command will take less time to apply the workload since the build pack will skip the compiling steps and start uploading the image.
+If Java/Spring compiled binary is passed instead of source code, the command takes less time to apply the workload since the build pack skips the compiling steps and start uploading the image.

 When working with local source code, you can exclude files from the source code to be uploaded within